ilhamhady/ilhamhady/README.md

 ## A little bit about me 🌎

 Hello from the beautiful Jimbaran, Bali!
-Originally from Surabaya, my journey led me here in August 2019 and I haven't looked back since.
-I've been a Digital Marketing Consultant for a leading Wedding Organizer company, and guess what?
+Originally from Surabaya, my journey led me here in August 2019, and I haven't looked back since.
+I've been a Digital Marketing Consultant for a leading wedding organizer company in Bali, and guess what?
 I loved every bit of it!

-But you know what I love even more? **Web development** and **digital marketing**!
-That's why I'm thrilled to share that I'm now rocking as a [Frontend Engineer](https://github.com/ilham-fetchly) at [Fetchly Labs](https://www.fetch.ly), a data-driven startup based in Denver, USA that's revolutionizing how businesses connect with customers.
+But you know what I love even more? **Web development** and **coding journey!** That's why I'm thrilled to share that I'm now rocking as a [Frontend Engineer](https://github.com/ilham-fetchly) at [Fetchly Labs](https://www.fetch.ly), a data-driven startup based in Denver, USA, that's revolutionizing how businesses connect with customers.

 ### A Snapshot of My Journey So Far 🚀